KevinMarquette/kevinmarquette.github.io/_posts/2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about.md

     $people | ConvertTo-JSON | Set-Content -Path $path
     $people = Get-Content -Path $path -Raw | ConvertFrom-JSON

 There are two important points about this method.
 First is that the JSON is written out multiline so I need to use the `-Raw` option to read it back into a single string.
 The Second is that the imported object is no longer a hashtable.
-It is now a `pscustomobject` and that can cause issues if your don't expect it.
+It is now a `pscustomobject` and that can cause issues if you don't expect it.

 If you need it to be a hashtable on import, then you need to use the `Export-CliXml` and `Import-CliXml` commands.